|This is an unofficial version.

 (b) any person by whom or on whose behalf contributions are made to the Workers Compensation Board Retirement Plan,

-(c) any person who is a member of the Civil Service of Manitoba and by whom or on whose behalf contributions are made to the Teachers' Retirement Allowances Fund,
+(c) any person who is an employee of the government and by whom or on whose behalf contributions are made to the Teachers' Retirement Allowances Fund,

 (d) members of the Legislative Assembly,

 (e) members of the Executive Council, and

 (f) a member of a class of officers or employees designated by regulation as public servants for the purpose of this Act; (« employé du gouvernement »)